hhhharshil/network_sniffer/README.md

-# network_sniffer
+# packet_sniffer
-Network sniffer developed in Python3 can be used in conjuction with arp_spoofer to sniff packets on computers on the LAN
+Packet sniffer developed in Python3 can be used in conjuction with arp_spoofer to sniff packets on computers on the LAN

 Usage:

 Pretty self explanatory start up the file utilizing Python3
-Syntax: python3 network_sniffer.py
+Syntax: python3 packet_sniffer.py

 After you are prompted to enter the interface you will like to sniff on I usually use eth0